Categories

 The inspector will issue a written decision, either allowing or dismissing the appeal.
 The decision is final, but may be challenged at the High Court in rare circumstances.

-The process typically takes between 8-12 weeks, but the timescale can vary depending on the complexity of the case and the workload of the Planning Inspectorate.
+The process typically takes between 8 and 12 weeks, but the timescale can vary depending on the complexity of the case and the workload of the Planning Inspectorate.

 Expert Tips for a Successful House Extension Planning Appeal in Liverpool